HL7/davinci-crd/input/pagecontent/hooks.md

 #### CDS Hooks
 Each CDS Hook corresponds to a point in the workflow/business process within a CRD Client system (e.g. EMR) where a specific type of decision support is relevant.
 For example, the `order-select` hook **SHOULD** fire whenever a user of a CRD Client creates a new order or referral.
 In many CRD Clients, the same hook might fire in multiple different workflows.
 (For example, an EMR might have different screens for ordering regular medications vs. vaccinations vs. chemotherapy, not to mention distinct screens for lab orders, imaging orders and referrals.
 An order-select hook might be initiated from any or all these screens / workflows.)

-Within this implementation guide, CDS Hooks are used by CRD Clients to perform coverage requirements discovery from CRD Services used by  patients' payers.
+Within this implementation guide, CDS Hooks are used by CRD Clients to perform coverage requirements discovery from CRD Servers used by  patients' payers.
 Six hooks are identified that cover the main situations where coverage requirements discovery is likely to be needed: [appointment-book](#appointment-book), [encounter-start](#encounter-start), [encounter-discharge](#encounter-discharge), [order-dispatch](#order-dispatch), [order-select](#order-select), and [order-sign](#order-sign).
-Payers and respective CRD Services will vary between patients.
-CRD Clients conforming to this implementation guide **SHALL** be able to determine the correct payer CRD Service to use for each request.
+Payers and respective CRD Servers will vary between patients.
+CRD Clients conforming to this implementation guide **SHALL** be able to determine the correct payer CRD Server to use for each request.

 Not all CRD Clients will support all hook types.
 For example, community EMR systems will not likely support `encounter-discharge`.
 Community pharmacy systems would not likely support `appointment-book`.
 CRD Clients conforming to this implementation guide **SHALL** support at least one of the hooks listed below and **SHOULD** support all that apply to the context of their system.

 Similarly, not all payers will necessarily provide coverage that is relevant to all hook types.
 For example, a payer that only provides drug coverage would be unlikely to have coverage information to return on an `encounter-discharge` event.
-CRD Services conforming to this implementation guide **SHALL** provide a service for at least one of the hook types listed below and **SHOULD** support all hooks that are relevant to the types of coverage provided by any payers associated with that service.
+CRD Servers conforming to this implementation guide **SHALL** provide a service for at least one of the hook types listed below and **SHOULD** support all hooks that are relevant to the types of coverage provided by any payers associated with that service.

-CRD Clients and CRD Services **MAY** choose to support additional hooks available in the registry on the [CDS Hooks continuous integration build](https://cds-hooks.org) or custom hooks defined elsewhere.
+CRD Clients and CRD Servers **MAY** choose to support additional hooks available in the registry on the [CDS Hooks continuous integration build](https://cds-hooks.org) or custom hooks defined elsewhere.
 In these cases, systems **SHOULD** adhere to the conformance expectations defined in this specification for any hooks listed here.

-In the absence of guidance from the CDS Hooks specification, CRD Services are expected to conform to the following rules when responding to requests from a CRD Client:
+In the absence of guidance from the CDS Hooks specification, CRD Servers are expected to conform to the following rules when responding to requests from a CRD Client:

-* If the CRD Service encounters an error when processing the request, the system **SHALL** return an appropriate error HTTP Response Code, starting with the digit "4" or "5", indicating that there was an error.
+* If the CRD Server encounters an error when processing the request, the system **SHALL** return an appropriate error HTTP Response Code, starting with the digit "4" or "5", indicating that there was an error.
-* The CRD Service **SHOULD** provide an OperationOutcome for internal issue tracking by the client system.
+* The CRD Server **SHOULD** provide an OperationOutcome for internal issue tracking by the client system.
 * The CRD Client **MAY** display to the user that the Coverage Requirements Discovery Service is unavailable.
 If additional information (e.g. number to call) is available, it **MAY** also be included in the message to the user.
-* While any 4xx or 5xx response code could be raised, the CRD Service **SHALL** use the 400 and 422 codes in a manner consistent with the FHIR RESTful Create Action, specifically:
+* While any 4xx or 5xx response code could be raised, the CRD Server **SHALL** use the 400 and 422 codes in a manner consistent with the FHIR RESTful Create Action, specifically:
     * 400 - Bad Request - The request is not parsable as JSON
     * 422 - Unprocessable Entity - The request is valid JSON, but is not conformant to CDS Hooks, FHIR Resources or required profiles

 The following sections describe the hooks covered by this implementation guide as well as any constraints, profiles and resources expected to be supported by conformant implementations.

 The hooks listed on the CDS hooks website are subject to update by the community at any time until they go through the ballot process.
 However, all substantive changes are noted in the *Change Log* section at the bottom of the page describing each hook.
 For each hook listed below, this specification identifies a specific version.
 For the sake of interoperability, implementers are expected to adhere to the interface defined in the specified version of each hook, though compatible changes from future versions can also be supported.
-CRD Services **SHALL** handle unrecognized context elements by ignoring them.
+CRD Servers **SHALL** handle unrecognized context elements by ignoring them.

 ##### appointment-book
 This hook is described in the CDS Hook specification [here](https://cds-hooks.hl7.org/hooks/appointment-book/2020May/appointment-book/).
 This version of the CRD implementation guide refers to version 1.0 of the hook.